raspberrypi/documentation/remote-access/ssh/README.md

 ## 3. Enable SSH on a headless Raspberry Pi (add file to SD card on another machine)

 For headless setup, SSH can be enabled by placing a file named `ssh`, without any extension, onto the boot partition of the SD card from another computer.
 When the Pi boots, it looks for the `ssh` file.
-If it is found, SSH is enabled, and the file is deleted.
-The content of the file does not matter: it could contain text, or nothing at all.
+If it is found, SSH is enabled and the file is deleted.
+The content of the file does not matter; it could contain text, or nothing at all.

-If you have loaded Raspbian onto a blank SD card you will have 2 partitions.
-The first one, which is the smallest is the boot partition.
-Place the file in there.
+If you have loaded Raspbian onto a blank SD card, you will have two partitions.
+The first one, which is the smaller one, is the boot partition.
+Place the file into this one.

 ## 4. Set up your client